Verifying that conda is installed#

 conda update -n base conda

-Run the following command from your terminal or Anaconda Prompt:
+Run the following command from your terminal:

 conda config --set notify_outdated_conda false